Skip to main content

 Copyright: (USA)

--While filing for a copyright isn't necessary, I find it helpful to have once your book gets taken down from Amazon for being pirated.
-It helps prove your ownership.
-It costs $35 to copyright your book and you can do that here.
-It won't hurt.
+-While filing for a copyright isn't required, It is helpful to have if your book gets taken down from Amazon for being pirated.
+And now with AI theft, it was necessary to have to file a claim in the Anthropic settlement.
+It costs $45 to copyright your book and you can do that here

 For Delivering ARCs or Bonus Content: